 Look on the menu of almost any Italian restaurant and you’ll see this popular dish.
-I’ve remade it skinny compared to a restaurant recipe by using skinless chicken breasts, cooking in a small amount of reduced-fat butter, topping with reduced-fat cheese and just a small amount of Parmesan cheese.
-One delicious serving has 280 calories, 7.8 grams of fat and 7 Weight Watchers POINTS PLUS.
-One serving of Olive Garden’s Chicken Parmigiana has a horrific 1090 calories and 49 grams of fat!
+I’ve remade it skinny compared to a restaurant recipe by using skinless chicken breasts, cooking in a small amount of reduced-fat butter, topping with reduced-fat cheese, and just a small amount of Parmesan cheese.
+One delicious serving has 311 calories, 9 grams of fat and 6 Blue WW Freestyle SmartPoints, and 8 Green.
 Check out the serving tips below for what to serve with this terrific classic.

 Prep Time: 15 minutes

 4 boneless, skinless, chicken breasts (1 pound total), see shopping tips